vitaly-t/iter-ops/README.md

 ![image](https://user-images.githubusercontent.com/5108906/141699993-b5feee4d-fb05-45f4-bfbd-fffc94d100a8.png)

-We do not use any synthetic types here, like Observable in RXJS, etc. It is strictly an iterable on the input, and iterable on the output.
+We do not use any synthetic types here, like Observable in RXJS, etc. It is strictly an [Iterable] on the input, and an [Iterable] on the output.

 ## Installation